- Each campsite will receive ONE (1) RV PASS and ONE (1) TOW VEHICLE PASS.

 SUNDAY, NOV.
 7 // 9:00 AM to 2:00 PM

 Guest Services Information Booths are located in the Midway just inside Gate 3, on level 3 of the grandstands behind Sections 117 and 148, as w well as in the FanShield Infield Experience.

 24 hours Nov.
 1 through Nov.
 8. Assistance with security, emergency services, trash removal, event information, etc.

 The weather hotline is only active for inclement weather updates.

-For life-threatening emergencies, call 911.
-There will be uniformed law enforcement officers, medical teams, and guest services representatives (wearing a red vest or blue vest) positioned throughout the facility to assist you if your situation does not require immediate emergency response.
+For life-threatening emergencies call 911.
+There also will be uniformed law enforcement officers, medical teams, and guest services representatives positioned throughout the facility to assist you if your situation does not require immediate emergency response.